Reach our camps team at (212) 298-7900 or by emailing email@example.com.

 Gender: coed | Counselor-camper ratio: 1-10

 Senior Camp provides adolescents the springboard to become future leaders.
 Campers are given the opportunity to build confidence and assume leadership roles.
-Senior campers customize their summer camp experience through electives, to encourage independent thinking.
-Previous options include newspaper club, dance, theater, sports, and fitness.
+Senior campers participate in advanced activities that enourge creativity and independent thinking.
+Previous options include newspaper club, woodworking, fencing, movie making, dance, theater, sports, and fitness.
+Register now.

 Each week, campers spend three days at Asphalt Green and two days off campus experiencing all the tri-state area has to offer.